 Eleanor was had just turned one when Ted was taken from us.
 An age that gave many the audacity to say that she’d recover quite quickly from the loss.
 But like many things that have been uttered without experience to validate, this proved untrue.

-A couple of months before her birthday, Eleanor started to really bond with Ted.
+A couple of months before her birthday, Eleanor started to really began her bonding with Ted.
 We had read that breastfed babies tended to be more mom-focused for their first several months, understandably since that’s their sole source of nourishment, but then they begin to realize there’s another parent – and in her case, a curiously fun and interesting one.

 One day when she was around eight months, I led a phone conference for work – something I usually did from the office but on this day, it was from home.
 Because I needed the house to be free of baby noises, Ted decided to take Eleanor on their first daddy-daughter date.